afief/MultipartRequestAS3/README.md

 MultipartRequestAS3
 ===================

-Multipart Request for Actionscript 3
+Multipart Request for Actionscript 3.

-see main.as for exampe
+use main.as as an example for your main fla.